-Lastly, it is usually a money saver to purchase your fountain as a set.
+Lastly, it is usually a money saver to purchase your absinthe fountain as a set.
 Fountain sets will include the fountain, glasses, spoons and often sugar cubes.
-The price difference between a fountain and its equivalent set will usually get you a glass and spoon for $10-$15
+The price difference between a fountain and its equivalent set will usually save you a considerable amount of money over purchasing all pieces separately.

 Another important decision you will make concerning your fountain is whether you prefer a Metal & Glass Fountain or an All Glass Fountain.
 A topic of considerable discussion, the functionality of each is identical.
 While some absintheurs say the metal and glass are period accurate while the all glass are more modern, the important differences do not end there.

 Number Of Spigots